 A Personal Life, Too

 I also want to be ready to take on new professional and personal adventures as they come.
 For me, two big adventures were getting married and becoming a mom.
-I moved to Kansas City for my husband’s job, which meant starting from scratch in building a business.
-When my daughter came along a few years later, I wanted the flexibility to take time off for maternity leave and to work part-time during her baby days.
+I moved to Kansas City for my then-husband’s job, which meant starting from scratch in building a business.
+When my daughters came along a few years later, I wanted the flexibility to take time off for maternity leave and to work part-time during their baby days.
 It’s important to me to have a flexible schedule so I can pursue new projects and opportunities as a music therapist and as a mom.

 …do you need flexibility in your life?